-- The amplifier and ATU front panel controls and indicators are described on page 16 - For a KX3 connected with the adapter cable, refer to Operation with a KX3 Transceiver using the KX3 to KXPA100 Adapter Cable on page 19. - For any other installation, refer to Basic Operation with any Transceiver on page 22.
+- The amplifier and ATU front panel controls and indicators are described on page 19 - For a KX3 connected with the adapter cable, refer to Operation with a KX3 Transceiver using the KX3 to KXPA100 Adapter Cable on page 22. - For a Yaesu FT-817 connected with the interface cable, refer to Operation with a Yaesu FT-817 Using the Optional FT-817 Interface Cable on page 25. - For any other installation, refer to Basic Operation with any Transceiver on page 28.